Explaining how babies are made (and sex)

 So this is what I think…

 If your child is 3 or 4, you can start by talking about where babies come from.
 You don’t have to explain sex just yet.
-You can talk about sex if you want to, and talking won’t harm your child and they will forget most of what you tell them.
+You can talk about sex if you want to, and talking won’t harm your child, and they will forget most of what you tell them.
 But don’t feel that you have to.

 If your child is 4 or 5, you can talk about where babies come from and how it takes two parts to make a baby (And yes, I will give you more information on how to do that in the next section).
-And again, you don’t have to explain sex just yet, but if you want to you can!
+And again, you don’t have to explain sex just yet, but if you want to, you can!

-If your child is 5 or 6 (or older), you can talk about where babies come from, that it takes two parts, how the many different ways the two parts can join.
+If your child is 5 or 6 (or older), you can talk about where babies come from, that it takes two parts, and the many different ways the two parts can join.
 And sex is one of the ways this can happen.

 Now if you are feeling like this is too soon, I want to remind you that your child is going to hear about sex regardless of whether you talk or not.
 So isn’t it better that they get age-appropriate facts from you?
 Rather than the schoolyard version of events?
 Or even worse, they turn to the internet with their questions (and find porn instead)?

-So the best time to explain how babies are made (and sex) is when your child is naturally curious about how a new life is made.
-This can be some time between the ages of 4 and 9.
+So, the best time to explain how babies are made (and sex) is when your child is naturally curious about how a new life is made.
+This can be sometime between the ages of 4 and 9.

 And I’ll let you in on a little secret.

 When kids first ask how babies are made, it isn’t sex they’re curious about.
 They just want to know how a baby is made and how it gets inside the uterus.
 To them, sex is just a way for adults to make a baby.
 So all you are doing is satisfying their curiosity and helping them to understand how a new life is created.
-They see sex as a strange (or gross) thing adults do, and it isn’t until puberty, that they start to become curious about sex.
+They see sex as a strange (or gross) thing adults do, and it isn’t until puberty that they start to become curious about sex.

 How to explain sex to kids